Children grow by baby steps and then leaps and bounds. We make it easy for you to keep up with their checkups, immunizations, and screenings.

 Protect your children with car seats

 Use the right car seat for your vehicle and for your child’s weight.
 Read the car seat and vehicle manufacturer’s instructions about installation and use.
-Use a rear-facing car seat until your child is at least one year old and weighs at least 20 pounds.
+Use a rear-facing car seat until your child is at least 40 inches tall or weighs at least 40 pounds.

 Baby-proof your home